The Local-well-posedness of the relativistic Vlasov-Maxwell-Landau system with the specular reflection boundary condition: Method of the proof and organization of the paper

-First, we need to show that for each $n$, the iteration scheme \eqref{eq5.1} - \eqref{eq5.1.0.1} is well posed.
-We will focus on the case when $n = 0$ and will only consider the equation (\eqref{eq5.2}) with $g = f_0$.
-We want to show that it has a unique finite energy strong solution $f$ (see Definition \ref{definition 6.1}), under the assumption that $f_0$, $\bE_0$, and $\bB_0$ are sufficiently regular functions.
+First, we need to show that for each $n$, the iteration scheme \eqref{eq5.1} - \eqref{eq5.1.0.1} is well-posed.
+We will focus on the case when $n = 0$ and will only consider the equation \eqref{eq5.2} with $g = f_0$.
+We want to show that it has a unique strong solution $f$ (see Definition \ref{definition 6.1}), under the assumption that $f_0$, $\bE_0$, and $\bB_0$ are sufficiently regular functions.
 In addition, our argument will enable us to deduce that $f$ and $\nabla_p f$ are bounded functions, which is important for proving both the existence and the uniqueness parts of Theorem \ref{theorem 5.1}.

 \textit{Uniqueness and $S_2$ regularity.} The basic difficulty in establishing the uniqueness of the boundary value problems for the velocity diffusive kinetic equations lies in the fact that for the natural solution class